qiaoqiao2323/robot-speech-intelligibility/word_recognition/README.txt

 	     kivy library (https://kivy.org/#download)
 	     naoqi library

-Unzip the BART folder

-Open the ".py" file that you want to use. you are going to have six options :
-	1.one type of balloon, with a robot which encourages the participant to take risks BART_objet_incite.py
-	2. one type of balloon, with a careful robot which doesn't want to take any risk BART_objet_careful.py
-	3.one type of balloon, with no robot
-	BART_objet.py
-	4.three types of balloons, with a robot which encourages the participant to take risks BART_3_bal_incite.py
-	5.three types of balloons, with a careful robot which doesn't want to take any risk BART_3_bal_careful.py
-	6.three types of balloons, with no robot BART_3_balloon.py

 For tests with one balloon, all balloons will explode between 1 and 127 pumps according to a random function with an uniform distribution.